 Subject-matter of Fundamentals of Economics.
 Basic phases of evolution of Economic Theory: Mercantilism, Physiocrats, classical school of Political Economy.
 Marxist Political Economy and main trends of development of the modern economic thought.
-Function and structure of Economic Theory, Macroeconomics.
-Fundamentals Microeconomics, of Market Economy.
+Function and structure of Economic Theory, Microeconomics, Macroeconomics.
+Fundamentals of Market Economy.
 Microeconomics.
 Macroeconomics.
-National Economy: results and their measuring.
-Gross National Product (GNP) and its components.
+National Economy: and their results Gross National Product (GNP) measuring. and its components.
 Underground/Shadow Economy.
 Notion of Economic Growth.
 Its factors, its types.
 Macroeconomic Instability: unemployment and inflation.
 Macroeconomic equilibrium and its mechanisms.
 Classical, Marxist and Keynesian theories of Macroeconomic equilibrium.
 Monetary State Policy.
 Instruments of Monetary Policy.
 Government regulation and the problem of Economics stabilization.
 Budgetary and taxation regulation.
 World market and world trade.
 Characteristics and structure of the World Economy.
 International currency (exchange) system.
 Notion of Forex/foreign exchange rate.